Wardrop/Scorched/docs/02_fundamentals/03_routing.md

 Conditions
 ----------
 Conditions are essentially just pre-requisites that must be met before a mapping is invoked to handle the current request.
 They're implemented as `Proc` objects which take a single argument, and return true if the condition is satisfied, or false otherwise.
-Scorched comes with a number of pre-defined conditions included, many of which are provided by _rack-accept_ - one of the few dependancies of Scorched.
+Scorched comes with a number of pre-defined conditions included, some of which use functionality provided by _rack-accept_ - one of the few dependancies of Scorched.

 * `:charset` - Character sets accepted by the client.
 * `:config` - Takes a hash, each element of which must match the value of the corresponding config option.